melaniesagasser/Writing/Branches.md

 To create a branch in GitHub:

-1. Log into your GitHub account.
+1. Log in to your GitHub account.
 2. Go to your repository's main branch.
 3. Click the dropdown menu for the main branch that's located under the repository's title.
 By default, the menu displays `main`.
 4. In the entry field with the search icon, enter a name for your child branch.